panickervinod/RAM/README.md

 RAM ( or Residence Association Manager) is a Drupal distribution for Residence association

-This can be deployed on a Openapphack RPI Cluster  Some of the Key Features of this distribution are
+This can be deployed on a Openapphack RPI Cluster.

+Some of the Key Features of this distribution are
 - Onboarding Members
 - Managing Utility Bills for the Association
 - Digital copies of bills